-Applying Robotic Process Automation to insurance practices isn’t intuitive, but it is important.
-The implementation allows carriers to achieve more productive activities from its workforce.
+Applying robotic process automation to insurance practices isn’t intuitive, but it is important.
+The implementation allows carriers to achieve more productive activities in their workforce.

 Insurance and Robotic Process Automation

 Being risk-averse by nature, the insurance industry is historically slower to adopt newer data management technologies.
 Carriers also remain painfully aware of the significant investments required to update systems for policy, claims, underwriting and other functional areas.

 The size and scope of these projects often require years of effort and millions of dollars.
 Even then, you still have gaps requiring manual entry of data.
 Robotic process automation (RPA) allows carriers to quickly reduce cost, gain efficiencies and increase associate satisfaction.

 To get a sense of where RPA is most effective, let’s view the insurance industry as an information business.
 We require accurate information to be effective and successful.
 Data comes in all shapes and sizes (fax, web forms, email, paper and more) and flows into a carrier from agents, customers, vendors, regulatory agencies and other sources.

 Companies need to apply data to specific locations to route new business and drive claims, underwriting, billing and servicing to provide the most value.
 Information is the primary driver across the insurance value chain.

 RPA is a software technology that captures, interprets and replicates the actions of humans.
 It is a simple concept, like the screen scraping applications of old, but those older technologies proved challenging to create and maintain and had minimal functionality.